Valllerian/valllerian/README.md

-### Hi there!
+<h1 align="center">Hi 👋, My name is Valerii!</h1>
+<h2 align="center">Computer enthusiast with a strong will to try out new things.
+My passion is learning more about coding and blockchain!</h2>

-My name is Valerii Bihun and I am a future web developer and a current student of Denver Univercity Coding bootcamp.
+<h2 align="center">- 🔭 I’m currently a student of of Denver Univercity Coding bootcamp;

+- 🌱 I’m currently learning Node.js;</h2>

 ## Skills: